etienne-monier/inpystem/docs/source/user/getting_started.rst

 * **The scan pattern** which is basically the array of the visited pixels indexes,
 * **The data** which are the values of the data at the sampled pixels.

-Be aware that the pystem library can handle 2D (e.g. HAADF data) as 3D data (e.g. EELS data).
+Be aware that the inpystem library can handle 2D (e.g. HAADF data) as 3D data (e.g. EELS data).
 The data that are acquired at a spatial position (or pixel) can then be a single value (for 2D) or a spectrum (for 3D).

 .. _sec-basic-object-scan: